mayurOciSA/oci_s2s/README.md

 Please note onprem is simulated within same or another OCI region, depends on how you configure it with TF input variables.
 <kbd><img src="images/ocis2s.drawio.png?raw=true" width="1250" /></kbd>

-For configuration of LibreSwan and FRR, please refer to [libreswan.frr.ansible.yml](ansible/libreswan.frr.ansible.yml).
+For configuration of LibreSwan and FRR, please refer to [libreswan.frr.ansible.yml](ansible/libreswan.frr.cpe.ansible.yml).
+Please note, VM with LibreSwan and FRR, together make up the real CPE.

 ## How to Deploy